GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### The best programmers are not marginally better than merely good ones.
+They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
 >
-> ~ *Ted Nelson*
+> ~ *Randall E. Stross*

 ---
 ## 🏎 Quick Facts